PemaGelek/Dudjom-Tersar/README.md

 ##### Sadhanas

-One should seek a qualified lama and receive an permission and detailed instructions before attempting ANY practice!
+One should seek a qualified lama before attempting ANY practice!

 **Ngondro**